A Brief History of Hypnosis

 James Braid (1795-1860)

-In the 18th century James Braid a Scottish surgeon, sometimes called the "Father of Hypnosis" coined the word HYPNOSIS after the Greek god HYPNOS, meaning sleep.
+In the 18th century James Braid a Scottish surgeon, sometimes called the "Father of Hypnosis" coined the word HYPNOSIS.
+He named it after the Greek god HYPNOS, meaning sleep.

-Throughout his career, he continued to use Hypnosis for pain relief during surgery and also self-hypnosis to ease his arthritic pain.
-As Hypnosis began to receive severe recognition and could be explained more logically, it began to gain acceptance and not looked upon as being bizarre.
+Throughout his career, he continued to use it for pain relief during surgery and also self-hypnosis to ease his arthritic pain.

-However, many people still find the word 'trance' scary, and consider that only weak-willed people can 'go under or be put out'.
+However, many people still find the word 'trance' scary, and consider that only weak-willed people can 'go under or put out.